Title: Moshi in the woods. Created with oil paint on gesso’d oil paper. Created with renaissance techniques.

 About Journal Collection

-The work is not meant to be coherent and the work is intended to be evolving and reflective and serves also as study.
-The artist's intention is to create work that is personal with a diary-like perspective.
-Expression of individualism is really important to the artist, there needs to be space to express this with perhaps a lesser commercial intent.
-To explore different ways of seeing the world.
-It is important to the artist to maintain creative freedom, to develop herself and allow her to change directions.
+It is important to the artist to maintain creative freedom, to develop and allow herself to change directions during the process.
 The way the tools and mediums are used by the artists is dependent on experience in both craft and life and personal values.
 The artist sees this as a very important part of the artist's practice and intends to continue the drawing series.
-There is also a great curiosity of testing and for the sake of exploring and not knowing what the outcome will be.
+There is also a great curiosity of testing and for the sake of exploring.
+Experimental works by artists are often kept private and are often not encouraged.
+The artist really wants to share this part of her work.

 About Lockdown Collection